Recent Weakening of the Global Radiative Feedback: Open Research Section

 We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modeling, coordinated and promoted CMIP6.
 We thank the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP6 and ESGF.
-All training data used in this manuscript can be accessed freely from https://esgf-node.llnl.gov/projects/cmip6/ for CMIP model output.
-Near-surface temperature reconstructions are available through \cite{ERA5DATA,MERRA2DATA,JRA3QDATA,NOAAGlobalTempDATA,Morice21,Rohde20} and top-of-atmosphere fluxes from \cite{DEEPCdata,CERESEBAF42}.
+All training data used in this manuscript can be accessed freely from https://esgf-node.ornl.gov/ for CMIP model output.
+Near-surface temperature reconstructions are available through \cite{ERA5DATA,MERRA2DATA,JRA3QDATA,NOAAGlobalTempDATA,DCENTdata,Morice21,Rohde20} and top-of-atmosphere fluxes from \cite{DEEPCdata,CERESEBAF42}.
+Software and global mean values of $T$, $R$, and $\lambda$ from AGCM and CNN output can be found at \cite{VanLoon26}.

-TA was supported by the Met Office Hadley Centre Climate Programme funded by DSIT.
+\acknowledgments TA was supported by the Met Office Hadley Centre Climate Programme funded by DSIT.
 The work of MDZ was supported by the U.S. Department of Energy (DOE) Regional and Global Model Analysis Program and was performed under the auspices of the US DOE by Lawrence Livermore National Laboratory under contract DEAC52-07NA27344.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility, using NERSC award BER-ERCAP0033047.
 SVL and MR were supported, in part, by the National Science Foundation (NSF) under Grants 2233673 and 2530919.
 SVL and MR thank Elizabeth A. Barnes for discussions.
 Generative AI was used to assist with software development and text clarity, but all research conceptualization, design, analysis, interpretation, and conclusions are original to the authors, who take full responsibility for the content's accuracy and academic integrity.